Why New Relic

 REA Group’s search for a software analytics solution quickly led it to New Relic.
 “After deploying New Relic into the main application for our site, we started seeing results straight away,” says Panisset.
 “Almost immediately, we could see that there were problems within the database tier.
 It was revelatory, almost like shining a light into the dark corners of the architecture.”

-From that initial success, REA Group expanded its use of the New Relic® Software Analytics Cloud to include New Relic APM™, New Relic Browser™, New Relic Mobile™, New Relic Plugins™, New Relic Servers™, and New Relic Synthetics™.
+From that initial success, REA Group expanded its use of the New Relic® Software Analytics Cloud to include New Relic APM™, New Relic Browser™, New Relic Mobile™, New Relic Plugins™, and New Relic Synthetics™.
 Alyssa Biasi, a developer at REA Group, appreciates how New Relic helps her and her fellow developers do their jobs better.
 “All the developers have access to New Relic,” says Biasi.
 “With our DevOps approach, issues are no longer operations’ problem, they’re everyone’s problem.
 We all pitch in to diagnose the problem and New Relic makes that much easier by giving us the data we need in an easy-to-use format.”

 “The cross-application tracing capability within New Relic has been instrumental in facilitating our adoption of microservices.
 It lets us drill down into individual transactions as they cross service boundaries and find out exactly what’s causing issues.”